Dizment/Numerical-methods.-Solution-of-a-two-dimensional-nonstationary-heat-equation/README.md

 # Numerical methods.
-Systems of linear algebraic equations
+Solution of a two-dimensional nonstationary heat equation